 Other Quick Dry Tips

 While the oven may be the most popular and quickest drying method, there are also other methods you can try to dry weed fast.
+And while some growers use a dehydrator in the drying process, while others place the weed upside down on a drying rack, below, we’ve included the easiest drying tips that anyone interested in marijuana cultivation should know.

 Put the Weed in Paper Bags